Steve Olson (American football)

-Steven Olson is an American football coach, former college baseball coach, and athletics administrator.
-He is currently the Assistant Athletic Director and Director for Athletic Development at Valley City State University (VCSU), a role he has held since June 2023.
+Steven Olson is an American college athletics administrator and former football and baseball coach.
+He is currently the assistant athletic director and director for athletic development at Valley City State University (VCSU), a role he has held since June 2023.
 Olson is the former head football coach at Michigan Tech, leading the Huskies from 2017 to 2022 and compiling a record of 19–22.
 He has worked in collegiate athletics for more than 30 years, holding coaching and administrative roles across the Upper Midwest.

 Coaching career

-Early career
+Early careee

 Olson began his coaching career at Northern State University in 1991 as an assistant coach for both the football and baseball programs.
 He then spent seven years at Jamestown College from 1992 to 1999, serving as an assistant football coach and the head baseball coach.
 During his tenure, the Jamestown football program reached the 1998 NAIA national playoffs.

 Minnesota–Crookston

 From 2000 to 2011, Olson worked on the football coaching staff at the University of Minnesota–Crookston while also serving as head baseball coach for 10 seasons.